 And both Beatty Mel and Liberty accepted that sometimes an old window may be rotted or damaged beyond repair, and that vinyl windows make sense in spots with excessive moisture, such as in bathrooms and basements.

 Finally, I’ll admit that I do like our replacement windows – like I said, they’re easy to use, tilt in for easy cleaning (important since we’re about 30 feet up), and reduced the draftiness of our old house.
-I just wish I’d known that we had other options at the time — I probably wouldn’t have been so cavalier about replacing them if so.
+I just wish I’d known that we had other options at the time — I probably wouldn’t have been so cavalier about replacing them if so, and now kind of regret our decision.